A petroleum engineer could...

 Explore what you might do on the job with one of these projects...

-Do you have a specific question about a career in Geology that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as a Petroleum Engineer that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 Special thanks to Chevron for providing the images on this page.
 Image copyrights and trademarks are held by or on behalf of Chevron Corporation and used with permission.

 - BLS.
 (2009).
 Occupational Outlook Handbook (OOH), 2008-09 Edition, Bureau of Labor Statistics.
 Retrieved May 1, 2009, from http://www.bls.gov/oco/